 For thousands of people involved in Maryland traffic collisions each year, the odds of being injured to some extent can be quite high; however, for the majority of individuals who do find themselves in the hospital after a car, truck or motorcycle crash, their stay will be relatively short.
 Unfortunately, there are always exceptions.
-As commercial trucking injury lawyers, Lebowitz & Mzhen, LLC, understands that a percentage of those hurt in roadway collisions will indeed suffer great pain and serious bodily injury as a result of a trucking-related crash.
+As commercial trucking injury lawyers, Lebowitz & Mzhen Personal Injury Lawyers, understands that a percentage of those hurt in roadway collisions will indeed suffer great pain and serious bodily injury as a result of a trucking-related crash.

 From broken bones, lacerations and contusions to even more serious compound fractures, internal injuries and severe burns, the range of potential physical problems and medical conditions arising from a traffic collision can be quite wide, especially in cases of road accidents involving passenger cars and large commercial motor vehicles (CMVs).
 Closed-head injuries and spinal cord damage is a distinct possibility during a collision from a fully-loaded 18-wheel semi or large box-type delivery truck.
 At beltway or interstate speeds, the potential for tragic outcomes is only amplified.